Donald T. Saposnek, Ph.D., is a Clinical-Child Psychologist, Child Custody Mediator, and Family Therapist.

-As a Marital Therapist, his goal is to teach couples problem-solving and conflict resolution skills so they are better able to manage daily marital issues that arise, and enhance what is already good in the marriage.
+As a Marital and Couple's Therapist, his goal is to teach couples problem-solving and conflict resolution skills so they are better able to manage daily marital issues that arise, and enhance what is already good in their relationship.

-As part of his couples work, he offers services as a Relationship Clarification Counselor (assisting couples in making the decision whether to remain married or seek separation or divorce).
+As part of his couple's work, he offers services as a Relationship Clarification Counselor (assisting couples in making the decision whether to remain together or seek separation or divorce).

 As a Divorce Counselor, he assists couples in selecting an optimal method for getting a low-conflict divorce, and educates parents on the expected consequences of divorce for their children and on ways to best protect their children through a divorce;

-As a Child Custody Mediator, he assists parents in creating a post-separation and post-divorce Parenting Plan;
+As a Child Custody Mediator, he assists parents in creating and drafting a post-separation and post-divorce Parenting Plan;

 And as a Co-Parenting Counselor, he assists parents in implementing their Parenting Plan with a minimum of conflict.

 *Please note that Dr. Saposnek does no evaluative work in divorce-related matters.
-This means that all of his divorce-related roles are conducted within a strictly confidential format and protected from attorney subpoenas and disclosure to court-appointed custody evaluators and other personnel in Family Court.
+This means that he does not advocate for, write letters in support of, or testify on behalf of one parent, and that all of his divorce-related roles are conducted within a strictly confidential format and protected from attorney subpoenas and disclosure to court-appointed custody evaluators and other personnel in Family Court.